govuk-one-login/authentication-stubs/orchestration-stub/README.md

 The `Dockerfile` runs a small express server which simulates the API Gateway interface.

+If you are using the local running configuration in `authentication-api` then the configuration should be supplied automatically through its `orchestration-stub.env` file.

-N.B.
-You need to provide the environment variable configuration yourself:
+If running standalone, you need to provide the environment variable configuration yourself:

 - `AUTHENTICATION_BACKEND_URL` - base URL for the auth /token and /userinfo endpoints
 - `AUTHENTICATION_FRONTEND_URL` - base URL for the auth frontend